 \subsection{Dirichlet's unit theorem on arithmetic curves}

 We assume $d=1$, that is, $X = \Spec(O_K)$.
 In this subsection, we would like to give a proof of Dirichlet's unit theorem in flavor of Arakelov theory (cf. \cite{Sz}).
 Of course, the contents of this subsection are nothing new, but it provides the background of this paper and a usage of the compactness theorem (cf. Corollary~\ref{cor:linsys:bounded:convex}).
-Let us begin with the following weak version of Dirichlet's unit theorem, which is much easier than Dirichlet's unit theorem.
+The referee points out that Chambert-Loir give a similar proof based on a certain kind of compactness in \cite[\S1.4, D]{Champ} Let us begin with the following weak version of Dirichlet's unit theorem, which is much easier than Dirichlet's unit theorem.

 \begin{Lemma} $O_K^{\times}$ is a finitely generated abelian group. \end{Lemma}